Shortage has Russell residents working to make community 'where doctors want to come' | CBC News

 In addition to being a smaller community, another challenge is that young doctors are prioritizing work-life balance — a tough feat in an industry plagued with burnout.

-The meeting was held to create a network of subcommittees tasked with the goal of attracting doctors to the community.
+The meeting was held to create a network of subcommittees to attract doctors.

-Residents Kimberley and Rick Kargus were two of the 16 people that signed up to be part of the committee.
+Residents Kimberley and Rick Kargus were two of the 16 people that signed up for committee spot.

-The next step will be to create subcommittees with different mandates: exploring the creation of a non-profit organization, welcoming new doctors into the community or finding ways to collaborate with local businesses.
+Along with the subcommittees, the next steps will be exploring the creation of a non-profit organization, welcoming new doctors into the community or finding ways to collaborate with local businesses.

 "I'm happy that the community would come together to try and move this needle forward, if you will," Leroux said.